gichobih/alx-backend-javascript/0x06-unittests_in_js/README.md

 Hooks are useful functions that can be called before execute one or all tests in a suite

-Copy the code from 4-payment.js into a new file 5-payment.js: (same content/same behavior)
+## Copy the code from `4-payment.js` into a new file `5-payment.js: `(same content/same behavior)

-Create a new file 5-payment.test.js:
+## Create a new file `5-payment.test.js:`

-Inside the same describe, create 2 tests:
+* Inside the same `describe`, create 2 tests:
-The first test will call sendPaymentRequestToAPI with 100, and 20:
+  * The first test will call `sendPaymentRequestToAPI` with 100, and 20:
-Verify that the console is logging the string The total is: 120 Verify that the console is only called once
+     * Verify that the console is logging the string `The total is: 120`
+     * Verify that the console is only called once
-The second test will call sendPaymentRequestToAPI with 10, and 10:
+* The second test will call `sendPaymentRequestToAPI` with 10, and 10:
-Verify that the console is logging the string The total is: 20 Verify that the console is only called once
+     * Verify that the console is logging the string `The total is: 20`
+     * Verify that the console is only called once
-Requirements:
+## Requirements:

-You should be able to run the test suite using npm test 5-payment.test.js Every test should pass without any warning
+* You should be able to run the test suite using npm test `5-payment.test.js`
+* Every test should pass without any warning
-You should use only one spy to complete this exercise You should use a beforeEach and a afterEach hooks to complete this exercise
+* You should use only one `spy` to complete this exercise
+* You should use a `beforeEach` and a `afterEach` hooks to complete this exercise
-Repo:
+## Repo:

-GitHub repository: alx-backend-javascript
+* GitHub repository: `alx-backend-javascript`
-Directory: 0x06-unittests_in_js
+* Directory: `0x06-unittests_in_js`
-File: 5-payment.js, 5-payment.test.js
+* File: `5-payment.js, 5-payment.test.js`